+46 8 21 91 91 +38 050 3487636

 Microneedles of dermapen or dermaroller penetrate into the skin up to the mesoderm and mechanically destroy the scar tissue fibres (Fig.9).
 In this case, depending on the thickness, prescription and location of the scar microneedling with the length of needles from 0.5 mm to 2.5 mm are used.

 Fig.9.
-Treatment of post-burn scars with microneedling before and after
+Treatment hypertrophic scars and keloider with microneedling (burn scars before and after)